immobiliare/RealFlags/documentation/advanced_usage.md

 > NOTE: As you may have noticed only a single collection type can be loaded by a `FlagsManager`: you can't have multiple instances of the same collection type.

+## 3.2.
+Modify a feature flag at runtime

+While generally you don't need to modify value for feature flags, sometimes you may need of this feature.
+Obivously not all data provider supports

+## 3.3 Flags Browser

+Flags Browser is a small UI tool for displaying and manipulating feature flags.
+You can include it in your product